peck/d6_password/Readme.md

 #Contributing
 Pull requests with other features/language support happily accepted.
 Code is simple and should be self explanatory in most cases

+#Thanks
+Hat tip to @thegrugq for pointing me at the algorithm and encouraging creation via twitter at 4am.

 #License
 BSD 3 clause where appropriate, code/right of others documented in their appropriate files